DavidBeste/llm-code-deobfuscation/README.md

 3. Copy and switch to the eval directory
 4. Create the evaluation dataset
 5. Evaluate the model
-6. Build the evaluation files around the LLM generated samples
+6. Build the evaluation files around the LLM-generated samples
 7. Evaluate clang
 8. Evaluate correctness and compute the metrics
 9. Show the evaluation